 Treatment for tinea versicolor

-Tinea versicolor can usually be treated effectively using topical (externally applied) medications.
-These contain a substance that stops the fungus from growing or kills it.
-But even with treatment, it can take several months for the skin to look normal again.
+Tinea versicolor can usually be treated effectively using special creams, solutions or shampoo.
+These contain substances that stop the skin fungus from growing or kill it.
+But even with treatment, it can take several months for the patches to go away.

-Tinea versicolor is a skin condition that affects about 1% of the population in countries that have a moderate climate.
-Depending on the type and color of your skin, the typical symptoms include light or dark patches of skin – mainly on the upper body.
-It is caused by a certain kind of yeast (fungus) that is found on most people’s skin.
-Tinea versicolor is not contagious.
+This skin condition affects about 1% of the population in countries that have a moderate climate.
+It is a lot more common in tropical countries.
+Depending on the type and color of your skin, the typical symptoms include white or brown patches of skin.
+They mainly occur on your upper body.
+In children, they often develop on the face as well.